xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 The following HW modules were tested and are confirmed to work:

- - Serial console (SCIF)
+ - Serial console (HSCIF)
  - IPMMUs
  - R-Switch (tsn0 interface only)
  - eMMC

-Known issues:
- - R-Switch is sometimes unreliable during initialization phase, so sometimes the board reboot is required for DomD to come up.
+ - PCIe with ITS

 # External dependencies

-Latest IPL ("0.4.1 - 25 Nov" at time of writing) is required to ensure that second RAM bank is operational.
+At least IPL 0.5.0 is required for normal operation.
+Release was tested with IPL 0.6.0.
+User is required to flash ARM TF (bl31-spider.srec) provided by built to ensure that Xen will work correctly.

 # Building
 ## Requirements